louketo/louketo-proxy/README.md

 GLOBAL OPTIONS:
-   --config value                      the path to the configuration file for the keycloak proxy [$PROXY_CONFIG_FILE] --listen value                      the interface the service should be listening on [$PROXY_LISTEN] --client-secret value               the client secret used to authenticate to the oauth server (access_type: confidential) [$PROXY_CLIENT_SECRET]
+   --config value                      the path to the configuration file for the keycloak proxy [$PROXY_CONFIG_FILE] --listen value                      the interface the service should be listening on [$PROXY_LISTEN] --listen-http value                 the interface you want the http-only service to use on [$PROXY_HTTP_LISTEN] --discovery-url value               the discovery url to retrieve the openid configuration [$PROXY_DISCOVERY_URL] --client-secret value               the client secret used to authenticate to the oauth server (access_type: confidential) [$PROXY_CLIENT_SECRET]
-   --client-id value                   the client id used to authenticate to the oauth service [$PROXY_CLIENT_ID] --discovery-url value               the discovery url to retrieve the openid configuration [$PROXY_DISCOVERY_URL] --scope value                       a variable list of scopes requested when authenticating the user --token-validate-only               validate the token and roles only, no required implement oauth --redirection-url value             redirection url for the oauth callback url (/oauth is added) [$PROXY_REDIRECTION_URL] --revocation-url value              the url for the revocation endpoint to revoke refresh token [$PROXY_REVOCATION_URL] --store-url value                   url for the storage subsystem, e.g redis://127.0.0.1:6379, file:///etc/tokens.file [$PROXY_STORE_URL]
+   --client-id value                   the client id used to authenticate to the oauth service [$PROXY_CLIENT_ID] --scopes value                      a variable list of scopes requested when authenticating the user --token-validate-only               validate the token and roles only, no required implement oauth --redirection-url value             redirection url for the oauth callback url (/oauth is added) [$PROXY_REDIRECTION_URL] --revocation-url value              the url for the revocation endpoint to revoke refresh token [$PROXY_REVOCATION_URL] --store-url value                   url for the storage subsystem, e.g redis://127.0.0.1:6379, file:///etc/tokens.file [$PROXY_STORE_URL]
-   --upstream-url value                the url for the upstream endpoint you wish to proxy to [$PROXY_UPSTREAM_URL] --enable-login-handler              this enables the login hanlder /oauth/login, by default this is disabled --upstream-keepalives               enables or disables the keepalive connections for upstream endpoint --upstream-timeout value            is the maximum amount of time a dial will wait for a connect to complete (default: 10s)
+   --upstream-url value                the url for the upstream endpoint you wish to proxy to [$PROXY_UPSTREAM_URL] --upstream-keepalives               enables or disables the keepalive connections for upstream endpoint --upstream-timeout value            is the maximum amount of time a dial will wait for a connect to complete (default: 10s)
-   --upstream-keepalive-timeout value  specifies the keep-alive period for an active network connection (default: 10s) --enable-authorization-header       adds the authorization header to the proxy request --enable-refresh-tokens             enables the handling of the refresh tokens --secure-cookie                     enforces the cookie to be secure, default to true --http-only-cookie                  enforces the cookie is in http only mode, default to false --cookie-domain value               a domain the access cookie is available to, defaults host header
+   --upstream-keepalive-timeout value  specifies the keep-alive period for an active network connection (default: 10s) --secure-cookie                     enforces the cookie to be secure, default to true --http-only-cookie                  enforces the cookie is in http only mode, default to false --cookie-domain value               a domain the access cookie is available to, defaults host header